AI & Agents

 client = openai.OpenAI(api_key='your_openai_key')

-### 1. Request the file stream from Fastio
+### 1. Request the file bytes from Fastio

 headers = {'Authorization': f'Bearer {fastio_token}'}